Getting into construction and becoming a journeyman is the single greatest opportunity of our generation for millennials.

 Forbes has reported that as of 2018 there are approximately 44 million borrowers who collectively owe $1.5 trillion in student loan debt.

 If you are reading this, you were probably sold the College degree pipe dream, or maybe you are getting ready to graduate high school and trying to figure out your next step.

 The traditional college route may work for some, but make no mistake about it.
 The world is changing fast.
 Gone are the days where companies were willing to hire and invest money into someone solely for their college degree.

-You must deliver value and become a critical piece of someone’s businesses.
+You must deliver value and become a critical piece of someone’s business.

 A lucrative career with little investment

-I spent years working with tradesman across the country helping them get licensed, set up businesses, obtain certifications and further their careers.
+I spent years working with tradesmen across the country helping them get licensed, set up businesses, obtain certifications, and further their careers.